mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/10.vcd/default.md

 _Figure 1: Lab Connectivity_
 ![Lab layout](images/single-network.png)

-1. Setup the source environment.
+1. Setup the om-premises environment.
-   1. Setup a <a name="single">Single Network</a> with DHCP service with IPs in 192.168.x.x
+   1. Setup a <a name="single">Single Network</a> with DHCP service with IPs in 192.168.1.0/24
-   1. Provision 2 servers with at least 96 GB RAM.
+   1. Provision 2 servers with at least 96 GB RAM each.
    1. Deploy and configure these 2 ESXi (6.5U2+ or 6.7) with Management on the Single Network
    1. Deploy vCenter Server (6.5 or 6.7) and configure it over the Single Network.
    1. Add the ESXi to the vCenter.